-The Talish people is the fourth largest ethnic group in the South Caucasus and the largest nonstate ethnic group in the Caucasian-Iranian region.
-The problems of the ethnic history of the Talishes, their culture and identity are among the topical issues of Caucaso-Caspica.
+The Talish people is the fourth largest ethnic group in the South Caucasus and the largest non-state ethnic group in the Caucasian-Iranian region.
+The problems of the ethnic history of the Talishis, their culture and identity are among the topical issues of Caucaso-Caspica.

 The Talishis are a divided people living on the opposite banks of the Araxes, in the current Republic of Azerbaijan and Islamic Republic of Iran.
 This historical division occurred in the 19th century as a result of the Russian-Persian wars, and seriously affected the cultural, linguistic, religious and other markers of the Talishi identity.
-Formerly, the whole land inhabited by the Talishis, had been part of Iran.
-Since 1813, northern Talish has successfully been ruled by the Russian Empire, the Soviet Union, and finally, since 1991, by the former Soviet Republic of Azerbaijan.
+Up to the XIX c., the whole land inhabited by the Talishis, had been part of Iran.
+Since 1813, northern Talish has successively been ruled by the Russian Empire, the Soviet Union, and finally, since 1991, by the former Soviet Republic of Azerbaijan.
 As a result of the mentioned historical peripeteia, the identity transformations have resulted in the actualization of different identity markers among the Talishis of Iran and Azerbaijan Republic.